This story comes to us via our sister site, ScooterFile.com.

 - Short charging times.

-- Synergy effects with BMW automobiles and electrical safety to car standards.
+- Synergy effects with BMW automobiles and electrical safety

 - Hybrid chassis with agile handling due to low centre of gravity.